Rishi1204/py-to-lc3-translator/README.md

 ## Requirements

-- Python 3.10 or later (for match statements and modern type hints)
+- Python 3.10 or later (for match statements and modern type hint syntax such as `int | str`)
 - No external packages required (uses the built-in `ast` module)

 ---